Top 10 essential oils for kids!

 A child doesn’t usually need as much essential oil as an adult.

-An adult’s blend for digestion might call for 15 to 18 drops of essential oil in 1 oz (30 ml) of carrier oil.
+An adult’s essential oil blend for digestion might call for 15 to 18 drops of essential oil in 1 oz (30 ml) of carrier oil.
 (That’s a 3% dilution.)
-A child’s blend for the same issue would only need 5 to 6 drops of essential oil in 1 oz (30 ml) of carrier.
+A child’s essential oil blend for the same issue would only need 5 to 6 drops of essential oil in 1 oz (30 ml) of carrier.
 (That’s a 1% dilution.)

 And some essential oils are simply too strong for children altogether.

-They’re full of potent components that can easily irritate children’s sensitive skin, or overwhelm their systems—causing issues like headaches, sniffles, nausea, irritability, and drowsiness.
-Kids don’t always have the vocabulary to tell us when something isn’t right, so we need to take extra special care with them.
+They’re full of potent components that can easily irritate children’s sensitive skin, or overwhelm their systems—causing adverse reactions like headaches, sniffles, nausea, skin irritation, and drowsiness.
+Kids don’t always have the vocabulary to tell us when something isn’t right, so we need to take extra special care with creating essential oil blends for them.
+Diffusing oils and using kid safe oils are great ways to start to add essential oils to your kid's life.

 Here are our top 10 essential oils for kids!

-These essential oils for kids are gentle yet effective, even in small amounts.
+These kid safe essential oils are gentle yet effective, even in small amounts.
 And kids tend to love how they smell!

 Black spruce oil contains a-pinene, a natural purifying component.
 It’s also rich in bornyl acetate, which is relaxing.
-Use black spruce to calm kids down while boosting their immune health.
+Use black spruce to calm kids down while boosting their immune support.

-Black spruce oil shines in the Exotic Immune Support Lotion.
+Black spruce oil's health benefits shine in the Immune Support Lotion.

 Full of soothing sesquiterpenes, cedarwood atlas has a familiar, fresh, soft woody smell that can help kids feel safe and secure.
-It’s also excellent for clearing their breath during cold and allergy seasons.
+It’s also excellent for clearing their breath during cold and flu season (and wonderful during allergy season too!).

 Children tend to love the floral, warm-apple smell of Roman chamomile!
 It helps calm anxious feelings.
-It’s also rich in esters, which can soothe achy bellies.
-Add a few drops to jojoba and massage kids’ tummies to ease spasms.
+It’s also rich in esters, which can soothe an upset tummy.
+Combine with fractionated coconut oil and massage kids’ tummies to ease spasms.

 Chamomile (Roman) has a soothing presence in Rumbly Belly Relief Lotion.